 I very badly wanted to give up on the book, but I persevered.
 I looked up the best way to read The Sound and the Fury, I asked around, and I continued on.
 And slowly I began to realize just how amazing this book was!

 If you’re in the same boat as I was in the beginning, don’t fret!
-Here are 5 ways through which you can easily understand this tale told by an idiot.
+Here are 5 ways through which you can easily understand this award-winning book.

 1. Keep track of the servants minding Benjy.